Hopac/Hopac/README.md

 inspiration from languages such as [Concurrent ML](http://cml.cs.uchicago.edu/) and [Cilk](http://en.wikipedia.org/wiki/Cilk).
 Similar to Concurrent ML, Hopac provides message passing primitives and supports the construction of first-class synchronous abstractions.
-Parallel jobs (light-weight threads) in Hopac are created using techniques similar to the F# Async framework.
+Parallel jobs (lightweight threads) in Hopac are created using techniques similar to the F# Async framework.
 Hopac runs parallel jobs using a work distributing scheduler in a non-preemptive fashion.